w3f/polkadot-wiki/docs/learn/learn-assets.md

 id: learn-assets
 title: Assets
 sidebar_label: Assets
-description: Learn about fungible and non-fungible assets in the Polkadot ecosystem.
+description: Learn about fungible and non-fungible assets in the Polkadot network.
 slug: ../learn-assets
 ---